Computational complexity analysis for Monte Carlo approximations of classically scaled population processes

 where $X^{N_0}(t)\in \R^d$, $K<\infty$, the $Y_k$ are independent unit Poisson processes and, for each $k$, $\zeta_k \in \R^d$ and $\lambda_k:\R^d \to \R_{\ge 0}$ satisfies mild regularity conditions.
 For a given path functional $f$, we consider the task of numerically approximating $\E[f(X^{N_0}(\cdot))]$, in the sense of confidence intervals, to some fixed tolerance $\varepsilon_0<1$.
 Specifically, we consider the computational complexity, as quantified by the number of random variables utilized, required by different Monte Carlo schemes to achieve a root mean squared error of $\varepsilon_0$.
 For concreteness, we will assume throughout that the path functional $f$ depends upon $X^{N_0}(\cdot)$ only on the compact time interval $[0,T]$.

 The class of models of the form (\ref{eq:model_N0}) has a long history in terms of modelling \cite{Bar58,Bar59,Del40,McQuarrie67}, analysis \cite{AK2015,Kurtz72,Kurtz78} and computation \cite{Gill76,Gill77}.
 The framework covers many application areas, including population dynamics \cite{Renshaw2011}, queueing theory \cite{Ross2006}, and several branches of physics \cite{Gardiner2002}.
 In recent years, chemical and biochemical kinetics models in systems biology \cite{Wilkinson2011} have been the driving force behind a resurgence of activity in algorithmic developments, including tau-leaping \cite{Gill2001} and its multilevel extension \cite{AndHigh2012,AHS2014}.
 In this setting, the parameter $N_0$ in (\ref{eq:model_N0}) can represent Avogadro's number multiplied by the volume, and in this classical scaling, species are measured in moles per liter.
 More generally, however, $N_0$ can just be considered a large number, often of the order 100s or 1000s.
-Our aim here is to present a unified computational complexity analysis for a range of Monte Carlo based methods.
-This allows us to make what we believe are the first concrete conclusions pertaining to the relative merits of current methods in a practically relevant asymptotic regime.